nRF5 projects have now their own section on a dedicated Home Automation website : https://www.homesmartmesh.com/docs/microcontrollers/nrf52/

 DIY nRF52 Sensor Tag

 Why am I doing a custom HW ?
 When I started this there were no Aqara sensors on the market.
 The aqara weather do not measure ambient light, the motion sensor does but with unpractical sampling rate and resolution.
 The nRF51802 is an 8€ tag that can sense temperature and ambient light, and the aqara the humidity and pressure which for my use case do not require a high sampling rate.
-So this nRF52 is more as a platform to...Read more »
+So this nRF52 is more as a platform to plug in any new sensor but is an optional chain in the...Read more »